julian-matthews/cognitive-fatigue-paradigm/README.md

 ***

 ## Method
 We used a **cognitive effort decision making task** to study the value of exerting cognitive effort for reward.
 Cognitive effort was operationalised using mental arithmetic.
+Six operators appeared in rapid succession which the participant had to sum in their head.
+Then, they had 1.5 seconds to select the correct response from three alternatives.
+The level of cognitive effort was manipulated by the choice of operators and proximity of the incorrect alternatives to the correct response.

 > Participants chose between a fixed _rest_ offer for 1 credit and variable _work_ offers that paired different levels of effort with different rewards.
 In this example, the participant chooses a work offer that requires the successful exertion of intermediate effort (level 3) for 6 credits in reward.
 After working or resting, participants rated their fatigue on a 0–100 point scale.
 Finally, the outcome of the trial was revealed.